FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 Here's a diagram of the "implicit" OAuth flow.
 The official OAuth terms for different actors in the process are in purple:

-{% include _image.liquid src="/assets/img/advice/value-standards/oauth-flow.png" class="img-fluid" alt="The OAuth Authorization Code grant." figure=false %}
+{% include _image.liquid src="/assets/img/advice/value-standards/oauth-flow.png" class="img-fluid" alt="The OAuth Implicit grant." figure=false %}

-Today, it's safer to go with a more secure update to OAuth called [PKCE](https://oauth.net/2/pkce/) (often pronounced "pixie").
-Originally intended to enhance OAuth security for mobile applications, it can provide those extra security benefits to all clients using this updated protocol.

-Please don't use the implicit grant, as it is extremely vulnerable to XSS attacks.
+It can be useful to look at the implicit flow to understand the concepts.
+However, please don't use the implicit grant, as it is extremely vulnerable to XSS attacks.
 You can learn more about that in [The Modern Guide to OAuth](/learn/expert-advice/oauth/modern-guide-to-oauth/#implicit-grant-in-oauth-20).

+Today, it's safer to go with a more secure update to OAuth called [PKCE](https://oauth.net/2/pkce/) (often pronounced "pixie") and the Authorization Code grant.
+Originally intended to enhance OAuth security for mobile applications, this combination provides extra security benefits to all clients using this updated protocol.

 #### Authentication vs. Authorization